sabadinfelipe/DHsort/README.md

 ### ***Predicting your image dataset***

-- If you want to predict your seed images, delete image files into the `image`directory, and move your image dataset to it.
+If you want to predict your seed images, delete image files into the `dataset`directory, and move your image dataset to it.
 After, run the `haplosort.py` script to predict them.
 It will create an `output.csv` file containing the predictions.

 ## Citation